floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_create_or_update_many_generic_instances.md

 ## Path Parameters

 **{tenant}:** The parameter contains the tenant name which is or became an owner of the updated or the created watch instances respectively. `_main` refers to the default tenant.
-Users of the community edition can only use `_main` here. `_main` refers to the default tenant.
 Users of the community edition can only use `_main` here.

 **{watch_id}** The id of the generic watch.
 Required.